PengWu2626/PengWu2626.github.io/_posts/2022-03-13-reflection_blog_ post.md

 - [Here is the Heroku link for our web app.](https://pic16b-dog-facial-recognition.herokuapp.com/) (Long Boot Time)

+- [Here is the Heroku link for the short version of our web app](https://pic16b-dogfr-short.herokuapp.com), which removed face detecting and the drop zone.

 ## Overall, what did you achieve in your project?

 I mainly designed this project, assigned minimal tasks to each group member that they must do, and helped our group members with any questions.
 For instance,  I asked Jiamu to write a face detection model to determine if the user uploaded image contains any human face.
 Also, I assigned each of Weixin and Miao to build two different models using transfer learning for dog breed classification.